Programming: Everyday Decision-Making Algorithms

 Question: Imagine a dating scenario, where the other person can also reject you.
 Optimal stopping point?

-Question: How should we behave?
+Question: How should we adapt our strategy?

 Side note for drivers: An increase in occupancy from 90 to 95% doubles the search time for all drivers!

-That’s it for todays lecture!
+That’s it for optimal stopping!

 Think Python is a great book to start with.
 It’s available online for free.
 Schrödinger Programmiert Python is a great alternative for German students, as it is a very playful introduction to programming with lots of examples.